Global0Silver/beatrun/README.md

  Hide name and lvl from hud

  Toggleable mirrors

+ Use same sprinting system as Runnerhands with weapons option

 ### Fixes
  Added velocity check to checkpoint trigger so in some cases you dont softlock